keeeal/puzzle-cube/README.md

  - *--size* — The size of a single cell of the puzzle.
 Default: 10 mm.
  - *--shape* — The shape of the puzzle.
 Default: (4, 4, 4)
  - *--sep* — Generate one file per puzzle piece.
 Otherwise all pieces will be generated in a single file.
- - *--stl* — Attempt to generate as STL rather than SCAD files.
+ - *--stl* — Attempt to generate STL rather than SCAD files.
 This requires the OpenSCAD CLI to be available.